tutorial

 Write a message converter to visualize custom markers in the 3D panel

-By writing your own message converter extension, you can use Foxglove Studio's out-of-the-box panels to visualize your custom messages – even if these messages' schemas aren't natively supported by any panel.
+By writing your own message converter extension, you can use Foxglove's out-of-the-box panels to visualize your custom messages – even if these messages' schemas aren't natively supported by any panel.

 In this tutorial, we’ll convert custom messages to use a Foxglove-supported schema for easy in-app visualization.